1. Who can apply for Irish citizenship?

 15. How should I pay the application fee of €175?

-This must be paid by bank draft or postal order and should be made payable to the Secretary General, Department of Justice and Equality.
+This must be paid by bank draft and should be made payable to the Secretary General, Department of Justice and Equality.
 This fee is non-refundable.
 If your application is refused, this fee will not be returned to you.

 16. Do the people who act as my references have to be born in Ireland?